Koreatown: Oakland, California

 The largest concentration of Korean businesses and community services in the San Francisco Bay Area is centered on Oakland's Telegraph Avenue between 20th and 35th Streets between Downtown Oakland and the Temescal district.
 Roughly 150 Korean-owned businesses are located in the neighborhood, including a shopping center and Korean American community centers.
 This segment of Telegraph Avenue is lined with bright banners proclaiming the district as "Koreatown-Northgate" with the slogan "Oakland's got Seoul" and accompanied by an annual cultural festival.
-Officially named "Koreatown-Northgate", the area was characterized by urban decay before Korean Americans began opening businesses and reviving the area in the late 1980s and early 1990s.
+Officially named "Koreatown-Northgate" (abbreviated KONO), the area was characterized by urban decay before Korean Americans began opening businesses and reviving the area in the late 1980s and early 1990s.
 Before 1991, the area was characterized by homelessness and crime and was known as the Northgate district.
 The aftermath of the Los Angeles Riots of 1992 also saw a large number of Koreans from Southern California moving to the Bay Area and opening businesses and buying property in the district on a large scale.
 There has been criticism from the non-Korean residents about the city officially naming the district Koreatown, mostly from the African American population who form the majority in the area.
 Despite Korean Americans owning much of the property in the neighborhood, the largest group of residents still remains African American.
 Tensions remain between African Americans and Koreans in the neighborhood, which has witnessed declines in both populations.
 Despite some Koreans continuing to move into the neighborhood, the majority of the Bay Area's Korean population is concentrated in the suburbs surrounding Oakland and in the South Bay.